DMT Use and Abuse:

 Is DMT Safe?

 This substance is similar to the brain neurotransmitter, serotonin.
-Due to this close relationship, serotonin syndrome can develop when someone uses DMT.
+Due to this close relationship, serotonin syndrome can develop when someone uses it.
 Serotonin syndrome is a potentially fatal condition.
 People taking antidepressant medications are at the highest risk for developing serotonin syndrome.

 Serotonin syndrome develops when the body accumulates a large amount of serotonin.
 This syndrome often happens due to taking a combination of different drugs.
 Excessive amounts of serotonin in the body can cause the following symptoms, including: